-There are a lot of things about nursing that your school, professors, and books might not have warned you about.
-Aside from difficult patients, there are also people within the nursing profession that can rub you in the wrong way.
+There are a lot of things about nursing that your school, lecturers, and books might not have warned you about.
+Aside from difficult patients, there are also difficult nurses.

 Whether it’s stress or just their personalities that make them difficult to deal with, here are a few recommendations you can use to respond better to the situation and their personalities.